dtrizna/nebula/README.md

 [!]
 Probability of being malicious: 0.001
 ```

-## Pre-training with self-supervised techniques
+## Pre-training with Self-Supervised Learning (SSL)

+Nebula is capable of learning from unlabeled data using self-supervised learning (SSL) techniques.
+Extensive evaluation of SSL efficiency and API level interface is a subject of future work.

 ### Masked Language Model

+Implementation is under `nebula.lit_pretraining.MaskedLanguageModelTrainer` class.

+### Auto-Regressive Language Model

-Implementation is under `nebula.pretraining.MaskedLanguageModel` class.
+Implementation is under `nebula.lit_pretraining.AutoRegressiveModelTrainer` class.

-Evaluation done using `nebula.evaluation.SelfSupervisedPretraining` class that implements Cybersecurity Evaluation Framework for semisupervised learning (CEF-SSL) framework, introduced by Apruzzese et al. in <https://arxiv.org/pdf/2205.08944.pdf>.
-It suggests to perform data splits $N$ times, where $\mathbb{U}$ is used for pre-training, $\mathbb{L}$ for downstream task, and $\mathbb{F}$ for final evaluation.